frank-xwang/towards-universal-object-detection/README.md

 ## Test

-If you want to evaluate the detection performance of each datasets, simply run:
+If you want to evaluate the detection performance of each datasets, download pre-trained model and put it in models/da_res50/universal/, then simply run:
 ```
 bash scripts/test_universal.sh
 ```